Sam Atyeo: Art and design style

 Atyeo's early paintings as a student followed the realism promoted by teachers at the NGV Art School.
 His paintings soon became more figurative and followed a post-Impressionistic style though he was usually classified as a modernist.
 He has been described as being "the most articulate proponent of modernism in Australia" during the early 1930s.
 While a student, he discovered the work of Paul Klee and was greatly influenced by it.
 His interest in European art movements set him apart from his contemporaries.
 He independently sought out information about overseas artists from imported books and journals from Melbourne bookshops and the Reed's collection.
-Other European artists that influenced Atyeo included Picasso, Cézanne and Van Gough.
+Other European artists that influenced Atyeo included Picasso, Cézanne and Van Gogh.
 He also displayed an intellectual engagement with artistic theory, often referencing Schopenhauer, Roger Fry, Clive Bell and Hegel.

 He approached furniture design with an emphasis on the harmony of the colour, design and utility and placed a great importance on functionality.

 Atyeo's later work was more lyrical and experimental in form and colour.